freqtrade/freqtrade/docs/bot-usage.md

                         Multiple --config options may be used.
 Can be set to `-` to read config from stdin.
   -d PATH, --datadir PATH
-                        Path to backtest data.
+                        Path to directory with historical backtesting data.
   --userdir PATH, --user-data-dir PATH
-                        Path to Userdata Directory.
+                        Path to userdata directory.
   -s NAME, --strategy NAME
                         Specify strategy class name (default:
                         `DefaultStrategy`).